eclipse-archived/ceylon-ide-eclipse/README.md

    can be run on the command line.

 3. First clone the [Ceylon command line distribution](https://github.com/ceylon/ceylon) locally.
-For this purpose type the following command in the directory of your choice:
+Type the following command in the directory of your choice:

         git clone https://github.com/ceylon/ceylon.git